bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 |:---:|:---:|
 |Small Plastic Cup|Nitrile Gloves|

 :+1: Unlike the factory calibrated temperature and pressure sensors, the conductivity kit requires a user calibration.
-First, you will need to leave your complete setup and calibration solutions in a temperature controlled room over night (such as a cold storage room or cafeteria refrigerator).
+First, you will need to leave your complete setup and calibration solutions in a temperature controlled room over night.
+You might also be able to complete this by leaving everything in a refrigerator over night.
+Try turning on the device to see how temperature changes over several hours!

 ![Picture of calibration setup here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CalSetup.jpg)
 *Super high-tech calibration setup in a cold room.*